-Entries of funds in the row labeled “Allocated Veterans Proceeds” describe allocations of funds made pursuant to Ordinance 18555, Section 4.B.1, which authorizes expenditures to fund regional health and human services (as defined in Ordinance 18555) for veterans and military servicemembers and their respective families.
+Entries of funds in the row labeled “Allocated Veterans Proceeds” describe estimated allocations of funds made pursuant to Ordinance 18555, Section 4.B.1, which authorizes expenditures to fund regional health and human services (as defined in Ordinance 18555) and capital facilities for veterans and military servicemembers and their respective families.

-Entries of funds in the row labeled “Allocated Seniors Proceeds” describe allocations of funds made pursuant to Ordinance 18555, Section 4.B.2, which authorizes expenditures to fund regional health and human services for seniors and their caregivers.
+Entries of funds in the row labeled “Allocated Seniors Proceeds” describe estimated allocations of funds made pursuant to Ordinance 18555, Section 4.B.2, which authorizes expenditures to fund regional health and human services and capital facilities for seniors and their caregivers.

-Entries of funds in the row labeled “Allocated Vulnerable Populations Proceeds” describe allocations of funds made pursuant to Ordinance 18555, Section 4.B.3, which authorizes expenditures to fund regional health and human services for vulnerable populations.
+Entries of funds in the row labeled “Allocated Vulnerable Populations Proceeds” describe estimated allocations of funds made pursuant to Ordinance 18555, Section 4.B.3, which authorizes expenditures to fund regional health and human services and capital facilities for vulnerable populations.

-The two gold cells in each allocation table contain the strategy or program’s code (upper left) and the total allocation for all portions of the levy in all years as set out in this implementation plan (bottom) left.
-These allocation tables do not in any instance include funds that were allocated by the incorporated VSHSL Transition Plan, even for the Master Leasing and Shallow Rent Subsidy programs for which the transition plan allocated sufficient funds in one instance to operate the programs in one or two subsequent years.
-This implementation plan, which supersedes the VSHSL Transition Plan, incorporates the transition plan’s allocations of 2018 VSHSL proceed allocations as described in a previous section of this plan entitled “Incorporating Strategies, Activities, Allocations and Other Material Elements of the VSHSL Transition Plan.”
+The two gold cells in each allocation table contain the strategy or program’s code (upper left) and the total estimated allocation for all portions of the levy in all years as set out in this plan (bottom) left.
+These estimated allocation tables do not in any instance include funds that were allocated by the incorporated Transition Plan, even for the Master Leasing and Shallow Rent Subsidy programs for which the transition plan allocated sufficient funds in one instance to operate the programs in one or two subsequent years.
+This plan, which supersedes the Transition Plan, incorporates the Transition Plan’s allocations of 2018 VSHSL allocations as described in a previous section of this plan entitled Incorporating Strategies, Activities, Allocations and Other Material Elements of the VSHSL Transition Plan.

+Investment Flexibility

+The investment allocations in this implementation plan are intended to represent investment level estimates.
+These are based on both fiscal and programmatic assumptions.
+As VSHSL strategies and programs are deployed and funded, implementers should remain flexible and responsive to changes in the overall environment.
+Thus, this plan is intended to allow for flexibility for a range of eventualities that might require program or funding level adjustments, such as program performance or differences between projected and actual revenue.

+To achieve the best outcomes, VSHSL will be flexible and support collaborative efforts that seem likely to achieve results in the areas identified in this plan.
+In maintaining this flexibility, VSHSL investments will be made in a manner that is cognizant of the prohibition against supplantation in RCW 84.55.050.
+Further, in considering changes, VSHSL implementers should balance new needs against sustaining funding for entities and groups that are addressing existing needs.
+Strategy, program, process or funding level changes shall be reported in VSHSL annual reports as described in the Reporting and Accountability section of this plan.

+Procurement and Appropriation

+Much of VSHSL funding will be competitively bid in outcome-focused contracts to community-based organizations.
+It should be noted that while this plan presents intended investments with the use of VSHSL funds, all strategies and programs included in the plan are subject to future procurement and appropriations decisions.

 Housing Stability

 The most frequently raised concerns in every community engagement event that informed planning for the VSHSL were concerns about gaining housing, maintaining housing or remaining housed in a community of one’s choice.
 The former VHSL in both of its iterations also prioritized investments in housing and preventing homelessness.
 Affordable housing in King County is increasingly scarce for the veterans, seniors and vulnerable populations whom the VSHSL supports.